 Additionally, the behaviour of EG re-triggering on note-off events is determined by a global patch setting for all EGs (see section 17.1).
 All EGs can be set to never re-trigger on note-off events, or can re-trigger under certain conditions.

 Reset

-OFF when re-triggered by a note-on or gate event the EG will start the delay phase from the level the EG was at before the event.

-EG-TRIG ON when re-triggered by a note-on or gate event the EG will reset to zero.
+OFF when re-triggered the EG will start the delay phase from the level the EG was at before the event.
+ON when re-triggered the EG will reset to zero.